Jherson-Aguto/BankingSystem/docs/Project.md

 Build a production-quality banking backend while understanding every abstraction beneath it.

-By completing CSBank, the project should demonstrate practical knowledge of:
+By completing CSBank, the project demonstrates practical engineering knowledge in:

 - Clean Architecture
 - Software Engineering
 - PostgreSQL
 - Database Engineering
 - Dapper
-- Persistence Engineering
-- Business Operations Engineering
-- Relational Database Design
 - Entity Framework Core
+- Hybrid Persistence
+- Security Engineering
 - Performance Engineering
 - Algorithms
 - Networking
 - Concurrency
-- Security
+- LINQ
 - Caching
-- LINQ
 - Testing
 - Deployment

-CSBank is intended to be more than a portfolio project.
+CSBank is more than a portfolio project.

-It is a long-term engineering project designed to demonstrate not only how backend systems are built, but why each architectural decision exists and how each abstraction is constructed from first principles.
+It is a long-term engineering project designed to demonstrate not only how backend systems are built, but why every architectural decision exists and how each abstraction is constructed from first principles.